Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 5. Take note of any errors in the Transaction details and Order details sections.

-You can also select View all transaction details to see a JSON file containing all the information BV Pixel captured about the transaction.
+6. Select View all transaction details to see a JSON file containing all the information BV Pixel captured about the transaction.
 Take note of any bv_pixel_violations.

 Note: Select Download as file to export the transaction details.